sirin05137/CSE364_Project/README.md

 ```
 * `"War|Crime" Academic` : Example for No Movie data matching the entered genre (combination).
 * `"Action|Animation|Children's|Sci-Fi|Thriller|War" retired` : Example for No available Rating data for the genre-occupation input pair.

+### About Junit Test
+The Junit test in `src/test` has commented out for some reasons.
+For more information, please refer to [this issue #20](https://github.com/sirin05137/CSE364_Project/issues/20)

 ## Contribution by Area